nklenk/VineyardDashboard/README.md

 ### Satelite Imagery

 greenery score
-leverage sat data from (). use pixel color as a proxy for foliage density
+leverage sat data from [MODIS](https://lpdaac.usgs.gov/products/mod13a2v061/). use pixel color as a proxy for foliage density

 ## Data store
-On prem database with cloud backup
+On prem database with cloud backup.
+See [Database's documentation](Database/README.md)

 ## Wifi Mesh
 In order to used meshing the wifi needs to support ()